YT37/Machine-DeepLearning-Projects/AccountsClassifier/README.md

 # AccountsClassifier
-This project Classifies if a person will close his/her Bank account based on their Features using XGBoost Algorithm.
+This project Classifies if a person will close his/her Bank account based on their Features using ArtificialNeuralNetwork.

 # Requirements
  - Python 3.6 or up
  - Pandas
  - SciKitLearn
  - NumPy
- - XGBoost
+ - TensorFlow

  # Instructions To Use
  - Make sure all files should be in the same folder before running.